-Here is what my dog told me…
+Here is what my dog told me:

-I LOVE TO CHEW!
-As an older dog it relieves the stresses of everyday life, like when my owner goes to work and I’m all lonesome for hours at a time.
-I have to keep my teeth active and my mouth muscles moving.
-As I have grown older, I have become a bit more aggressive in my chewing habits.
-That’s not to say I have gone after any of my owners things, (well just their socks, but let’s keep that between us.
-Okay?) but I tend to chew on something for too long and so my gums get sore.
+“I LOVE TO CHEW!
+As an older dog it relieves the stresses of everyday life.
+When my guardians go to work and I’m all lonesome for hours at a time, I have to keep my teeth active and my mouth muscles moving.
+As I grow older, I have become a bit more aggressive in my chewing habits.
+On occasion I have gone after a few of my guardians things, (well just their socks, but let’s keep that between us.
+Okay?) but I tend to chew on something for too long and my gums get sore.

-Even though chewing can be hard on my mouth it is still a great activity for older dogs like me.
+“Even though chewing can be hard on my mouth it is still a great activity for older dogs like me.
 It helps lower blood pressure, it promotes healthy teeth (if there is no straining), and it keeps dogs like me happy overall.
-So, I decided I wanted to share a few tips on chew toys for the dog that is middle aged or senior.
+So, I decided I wanted to share a few tips on chew toys for the dog that is middle aged or senior.”

-Have a good variety of toys:
+Have a good variety of toys

 This will help keep us interested.
 It will allow for some really intense chewing on a hard rubber toy to be broken up by softer more mellow chew toys.
 A tug of war toy is a must.

-Buy toys that don’t resemble household objects:
+Buy toys that don’t resemble household objects

 Even older dogs will go after shoes, socks, clothing, and other items you may not want them to chew and slobber on.
 Buying toys that model animals, toys that look like balls, or toys that look completely random and weird are perfect.
-This way an older dog can keep focus on things that belong to them and not things that belong to the owner.
+This way an older dog can keep focus on things that belong to them and not things that belong to the guardian.

-Dispose or wash used toys:
+Dispose or wash used toys

-Buy at least one flavor infused toy:
+Buy at least one flavor infused toy

 Chew on everybody.
 Chew on.

 (Should we make a shirt that says “Keep Calm and Chew On” with a bone on it?
-I know all those British doggies would like it…)
+I know all those British doggies would like it!)